ClickHouse/clickhouse-tableau-connector-jdbc/README.md

 ```
 ### Advanced tab
 In 99% of cases you don't need the Advanced tab, for the remaining 1% you can use the following settings:
-- **Custom Connection Parameters**.
-By default, `socket_timeout` is already specified, this parameter may need to be changed if some extracts are updated for a very long time.
-The value of this parameter is specified in milliseconds.
-The rest of the parameters can be found [here](https://github.com/ClickHouse/clickhouse-jdbc/blob/master/clickhouse-client/src/main/java/com/clickhouse/client/config/ClickHouseClientOption.java), add them in this field separated by commas
 - **JDBC Driver custom_http_params**.
 This field allows you to drop some parameters into the ClickHouse connection string by passing values to the [`custom_http_params` parameter of the driver](https://github.com/ClickHouse/clickhouse-jdbc#configuration).
 For example, this is how `session_id` is specified when the *Set Session ID* checkbox is activated
 - **JDBC Driver typeMappings**.
 This field allows you to [pass a list of ClickHouse data type mappings to Java data types used by the JDBC driver](https://github.com/ClickHouse/clickhouse-jdbc#configuration).
 The connector automatically displays large Integers as strings thanks to this parameter, you can change this by passing your mapping set *(I do not know why)* using
     ```
     UInt256=java.lang.Double,Int256=java.lang.Double
     ```
     Read more about mapping in the corresponding section
+- **Set Session ID** checkbox.
+It is needed to set session-level settings in Initial SQL tab, generates a `session_id` with a timestamp and a pseudo-random number in the format "tableau-jdbc-connector-*{timestamp}*-*{number}*"

+#### Deprecated

+Starting version `v0.3.2` The usage of these two fields were removed due to vulnerabilities and security concerns (as detailed in [Tableau's official documentation](https://tableau.github.io/connector-plugin-sdk/docs/security-considerations#freeform-driver-properties)).
+Please add your parameters through a [JDBC properties file](https://help.tableau.com/current/pro/desktop/en-us/connect_customize.htm#use-a-properties-file-to-customize-a-jdbc-connection)

+- **Custom Connection Parameters**.
+By default, `socket_timeout` is already specified, this parameter may need to be changed if some extracts are updated for a very long time.
+The value of this parameter is specified in milliseconds.
+The rest of the parameters can be found [here](https://github.com/ClickHouse/clickhouse-jdbc/blob/master/clickhouse-client/src/main/java/com/clickhouse/client/config/ClickHouseClientOption.java).
 - **JDBC Driver URL Parameters**.
 You can pass the remaining [driver parameters](https://github.com/ClickHouse/clickhouse-jdbc#configuration), for example `jdbcCompliance`, in this field.
 Be careful, the parameter values must be passed in the URL Encoded format, and in the case of passing `custom_http_params` or `typeMappings` in this field and in the previous fields of the Advanced tab, the values of the preceding two fields on the Advanced tab have a higher priority
-- **Set Session ID** checkbox.
-It is needed to set session-level settings in Initial SQL tab, generates a `session_id` with a timestamp and a pseudo-random number in the format "tableau-jdbc-connector-*{timestamp}*-*{number}*"

 ### Limited support for UInt64, Int128, (U)Int256 data types
 By default, the driver displays fields of types *UInt64, Int128, (U)Int256* as strings, **but it displays, not converts**.
 This means that when you try to write the next calculated field, you will get an error
 ```